chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_index_get.rst

 **Response**

-The response contains the total number of rows that match the request and will return something like the following:
+The response contains the total number of rows that match the request and is similar to:

 .. code-block:: javascript